Increase Energy Efficiency

 TIPS TO INCREASE ENERGY EFFICIENCY:

-• In an existing house, the first step is to conduct a free home energy audit.
+• In an existing house, the first step is to conduct a home energy assessment.
 These surveys are used to find out how your home uses energy and determine the best ways to cut energy use and costs.
 You’ll save energy and money, and your home will be more comfortable and durable.

 • Remember rebates!
 Many utilities offer various rebate options for the purchase of energy-efficient appliances.